ABOUT FORMIDABLE VEGETABLE

 A common misconception is that permaculture is just about gardening, however it is really a much broader, “whole-systems” framework for sustainable – or rather, regenerative design that can be applied to just about any context.

-At this critical point in time, where our climate, biosphere and financial systems around the world are reaching straining point, these ways of thinking guide us to positive ideas and actions that we can use towards maintaining our planet’s life support systems and ensuring the survival (and thrive-al!) of not just our own species, but many others as well.
+At this critical point in time, where our climate, biosphere and socio-economic systems around the world are reaching straining point, these ways of thinking guide us to positive ideas and actions that we can use towards maintaining our planet’s life support systems and ensuring the survival and thriving of not just our own species, but many others as well.

 More information on the permaculture ethics and principles can be found at: permacultureprinciples.com or to get involved in your community, do a search for active permaculture groups near you.
 You’re bound to find some exciting results!